 President Truman worried that the DP Act imposed too many limitations.
 Many Jewish survivors had been displaced before the war had even begun, and the act's provisions often made it easier for non-Jewish DPs to immigrate.
 Truman criticized the act for perpetuating "a pattern of discrimination and intolerance wholly inconsistent with the American sense of justice."
 DP activist groups like the Citizens Committee for Displaced Persons also argued that these "restrictive requirements" hampered Jewish immigration.3 Despite these misgivings, Truman signed the act into law.

-In 1950, the DP Act was revised to extend the period of residence in a DP camp from 1946 to 1948.
-The amendment broadened the definition of Displaced Persons to include German citizens and it introduced more flexibility into the nationality quota, which had originally excluded many Jewish survivors and displaced Eastern Europeans.
-In fact, the provisions of the original act made immigrating to the US easier for some Nazi collaborators from the Baltic states than it was for many Jewish survivors of the Holocaust.
-Although some former Nazis and Nazi collaborators managed to immigrate to the US by falsifying their applications to pass through the rigorous screening process, the vast majority of those who entered the US through the DP Act were uprooted victims of World War II and the Holocaust.4
+In 1950, the DP Act was revised to extend the required date of residence in a DP camp from 1946 to 1948.
+The amendment broadened the definition of Displaced Persons to include German citizens.
+It also introduced more flexibility into the nationality quota, which had originally excluded many Jewish survivors and displaced people from Soviet-dominated Eastern Europe.
+In fact, the provisions of the original act made immigrating to the US easier for some Nazi collaborators from the Baltic states than for many Jewish survivors of the Holocaust.
+Although some former Nazis and Nazi collaborators managed to immigrate to the US by falsifying their applications to pass through the rigorous screening process, the vast majority of people who entered the US through the DP Act were uprooted victims of World War II and the Holocaust.4